mverouden/blogdown-academic/content/post/2020-04-06-r-installation-windows-10/index.md

 {{% /alert %}}

 ## Download
 At the time this post was written the latest release of R is version 3.6.3.
-The installer for Windows 10 can be downloaded directly from this link: [R 3.6.3 for Windows (83 Mb, 32/64 bit)](https://cloud.r-project.org/bin/windows/base/R-3.6.3-win.exe).
+The installer for Windows 10 can be downloaded directly from this link: [R 3.6.3 for Windows (c.
+83 MB, 32- & 64-bit)](https://cloud.r-project.org/bin/windows/base/R-3.6.3-win.exe).

 ## Installation